 Dayton is a very small city located in the state of Washington.
 With a population of 2,512 people and just one neighborhood, Dayton is the 199th largest community in Washington.
-Much of the housing stock in Dayton was built prior to World War II, making it one of the older and more historic cities in the country.
+Dayton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Dayton is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Dayton is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Dayton who work in sales jobs (12.61%), teaching (9.24%), and office and administrative support (7.99%).